 Organisations are now facing competition from non-traditional, digital-first brands

 Given fierce competition, digital advertising is becoming increasingly expensive.
-Studies indicate that over the last two years, digital ad spend has increased 12 percent, with no discernible increase in results.
+Studies indicate that over the last two years, digital ad spending has increased by 12 %, with no discernible increase in results.

 Technology is enabling advanced marketing solutions and consumer interaction

 With more connected devices and robust data models, organisations are finding unique means of collecting data and connecting with customers.
-Historically, customer data could only be gathered at point of sale and was mostly expressed by customers themselves.
-However, the usage of online tracking through cookies and other means allow brands to gain a deeper understanding of customer preferences and behaviour.
+Historically, customer data could only be gathered at point-of-sale and was mostly expressed by customers themselves.
+However, the usage of online tracking through cookies and other means allows brands to gain a deeper understanding of customer preferences and behaviour.

-Data collection has also been augmented through the advancements of analytics and AI technology.
+Data collection has also been augmented through analytics and AI technology advancements.
 AI allows organisations to sift through vast amounts of information in real time and make decisions on the types of interactions to have with customers.
 This can be done by using customer information to send individualised product recommendations, pre-populate applications, inform chatbots, and empower employees with relevant information.

-The combination of data and technology is disrupting the traditional means through which organisations interacted with customers.
-Data and technology is now enabling organisations to reach customers through targeted media with content that is relevant and uniquely tailored to them.
+The combination of data and technology is disrupting the traditional means through which organisations interact with customers.
+Data and technology are now enabling organisations to reach customers through targeted media with content that is relevant and uniquely tailored to them.